HomeAboutPractice AreasFAQWritingTools New Contact

 Having a bank account frozen without warning is one of the more disorienting things that can happen to an individual or business.
 In the context of cyber fraud investigations in India, account freezes can arise quickly — often before the account holder is even aware that their account was implicated in a complaint filed by someone else.
 The money does not disappear, but it cannot be accessed, and the bank typically offers no immediate explanation beyond citing a "lien" or police instruction.

-This article outlines how the freeze mechanism works and what steps are generally available to seek its removal.
+This article outlines how the freeze mechanism works and what steps are generally available to seek its removal, updated for the MHA SOP issued in January 2026.

 Why the account gets frozen: the 1930 helpline and NCRP